Realogy: Whether Wall Street Has Worked Out The Coming Real Estate Renaissance (NYSE:RLGY)

 What They Do And How They Make Money

-The company operates a company owned brokerage business (Realogy Brokerage Group), a franchised real estate business (Realogy Franchise Group), and ancillary businesses (Realogy Title Group).
+The company operates a company-owned brokerage business (Realogy Brokerage Group), a franchised real estate business (Realogy Franchise Group), and ancillary businesses (Realogy Title Group).

 Enclosed below are the key operating statistics for the segments.